sjanhunen/dokimazo/papers/in-his-name-authority-given.md

 Whlie a simple proper name is the most common usage of this word, what we are considering here is definitely more aligned with the second meaning: a figurative use that represents the authority and power behind the name.

-A clear example of this is found in
-- Phil 2:10-11 - at the name of Jesus every knee should bow

-The Father sent the Son as a witness for Him.
-Because of this, He was able to say that He came in the name of the Father

 Jhn 5:43 ESV - I have come in my Father's name, and you do not receive me.
 If another comes in his own name, you will receive him.
+- The Father loves the Son and shows Him works (v20)
+- He was sent by the Father (v37)
+- He was given authority to execute Judgment (v27)
+- He was given life from the Father (v26)

 Jhn 10:25 ESV - Jesus answered them, "I told you, and you do not believe.
 The works that I do in my Father's name bear witness about me,